-• Complete the third unit of a language and the second unit of an additional language other than English.

-L&S Breadth

-- 12 credits of Humanities, which must include 6 credits of literature; and - 12 credits of Social Science; and - 12 credits of Natural Science, which must include one 3+ credit Biological Science course and one 3+ credit Physical Science course.

-and Science Coursework Depth of Intermediate/ Advanced work Complete at least 60 credits at the intermediate or advanced level.
+Mathematics Complete two courses of 3+ credits at the Intermediate or Advanced level in MATH, COMP SCI, or STAT subjects.
+A maximum of one course in each of COMP SCI and STAT subjects counts toward this requirement.
+Foreign Language Complete the third unit of a foreign language.
+L&S Breadth Complete: • 12 credits of Humanities, which must include at least 6 credits of Literature; and • 12 credits of Social Science; and • 12 credits of Natural Science, which must include 6 credits of Biological Science and 6 credits of Physical Science.
+Liberal Arts and Science Coursework Complete at least 108 credits.
+Depth of Intermediate/ Advanced Coursework Complete at least 60 credits at the Intermediate or Advanced level.
 Major Declare and complete at least one major.
 Total Credits Complete at least 120 credits.
-UW-Madison 30 credits in residence, overall; and Experience • 30 credits in residence after the 86th credit.
-Quality of 2.000 in all coursework at UW-Madison Work 2.000 in Intermediate/Advanced level coursework at UW-Madison
+UW-Madison Experience Complete both: • 30 credits in residence, overall, and • 30 credits in residence after the 86th credit.
+Quality of Work • 2.000 in all coursework at UW-Madison • 2.000 in Intermediate/Advanced level coursework at UW-Madison